petabridge/akka-bootcamp/src/Unit-2/lesson2/README.md

 # Lesson 2.2: Using `ReceiveActor` for Smarter Message Handling

 In this lesson we're going to introduce the concept of `ReceiveActor` ([docs](http://api.getakka.net/docs/stable/html/B124B2AF.htm "Akka.NET - ReceiveActor")).
-This concept is mainly used in the **C#** API to easily handle more sophisticated types of pattern matching and message handling in Akka.NET.
+This concept is mainly used in the **C#** API to deal more easily with sophisticated types of pattern matching and message handling in Akka.NET.
-In F# however, the concept of `ReceiveActor` is not as important, pattern matching being an inherent part of the language.
+In F# however, the concept of `ReceiveActor` is not as important, pattern matching already being an inherent part of the language.

 ## Key Concepts / Background
 ### Pattern matching